-I have a new obsession, but at least this is a healthy one: homemade granola.
+Homemade granola is my new obsession.
+At least it is a healthy obsession.
 Unless I eat the entire batch in one day as I have wanted to do each time I have made it.

 The key to awesome healthy granola is in the ratio